RMIT-Competition-Rocketry/Australis-Avionics-firmware/README.md

 ### Special Thanks
 Other members of the Aurora V Avionics team:
-- Hugo Begg
+- Hugo Begg - *avionics hardware*
-- Jonathan Chandler
+- Jonathan Chandler - *ground control station*
-- Jeremy Timotius
+- Jeremy Timotius - *data analysis*
-- Lucas Webb
+- Lucas Webb - *ground control station*

 Thank you to Aurora & Legacy project team leads Patrick Underwood and Brodie Alexander for providing the opportunity and environment to work on these rockets as part of the team, and thank you to everyone who helped make them a reality!